bionanogenomics/local_guided_assembly/README.md

 ```

 ### Output ###
 The output file is similar to an Enfocus Fragile X assembly, with the difference that it estimates repeat expansion distances along the locus specified by the .csv file instead of _FMR1_.
+Furthermore, the estimated number of repeat units depends on the repeat length (e.g trinucleotide, pentanucleotide), which is included in the `~/coo_csvs/*_repeat_coords.csv` file for genes *FMR1, RFC1, DMPK, STARD7, CNBP, ATXN10, FXN, NOP56, and c9orf72*.

 ### Resources ###